keen/keen-tracking.js/README.md

 Every event that is recorded will inherit this baseline data model.
 Additional properties defined in `client.recordEvent()` will be applied before the event is finally recorded.

-Want to get up and running faster?
-This can also be achieved in the browser with [automated event tracking](./docs/auto-tracking.md).

 **What else can this SDK do?**

 * [Automated tracking (browser-only)](./docs/auto-tracking.md)